nikan-23/websites/shizuku/guide/setup.md

 #### MIUI (Xiaomi, POCO)

-Enable "USB debugging (Security options)" in "Developer options". **Note that this is a separate option from "USB debugging".**
+Enable "USB debugging (Security options)" in "Developer options". **Note that this is a separate option from "USB debuggin".**

 #### ColorOS (OPPO & OnePlus)